Kazushige Ugaki

-Biography

-Military career
+Early life and education

 Ugaki was the fifth son of an impoverished farming family in Ochi village, Bizen Province (currently the town of Seto, Okayama).
 He excelled in all studies, and passed a teacher recruitment examination.
 He worked as an elementary school teacher in his teens, moved to Tokyo, and managed to secure a position at the first class of the reformed Imperial Japanese Army Academy.
 He graduated in 1891 ranked 11th out of a class of 150.
 In 1900, he graduated from the Army Staff College, ranked 3rd out of a class of 39 and was awarded a sword of merit.

+Military career

-He became a protege of General Kawakami Soroku as a captain and was sent as military attaché to Germany from 1902 to 1904, and again from 1906 to 1907.
+Ugaki became a protege of General Kawakami Soroku as a captain and was sent as military attaché to Germany from 1902 to 1904, and again from 1906 to 1907.
 Ugaki also was a protege of general Tanaka Giichi, under whom he was promoted to colonel in 1910 and major general in 1915.
 He was chief of the 1st Bureau of the Imperial Japanese Army General Staff in 1916 and was promoted to Lieutenant General in 1919.
 He served as commandant of the Army Staff College from 1919 to 1921 and became commander of the Himeji-based IJA 10th Division from March 1921 to May 1922.
 From October 1923, he served as Vice Minister of the Army.